M1estere/GameDev_Practice/2_1_Sonic_Surfers/README.md

 # Sonic Surfers
-## Task: Create 3-line endless runner with frogs jumping in your direction
+## Task: Create 3-line endless runner with frogs jumping in your direction (DOTween)
 * `Project Files` - folder with all the source files for the project
 * `Game Build` - folder, containing the game build for PC (Windows)